Image resizing and cropping

 Example 1: Fill a specific area with an image

-Fill a 250-pixel square with the models image:
+Fill a 250-pixel square with the camera image:

 Example 2: Fill a specific area with a specific part of an image

-Fill a 250-pixel square with the top-left part (gravity northwest) of the models image:
+Fill a 250-pixel square with the top-right part (gravity northeast) of the camera image:

 lfill (limit fill)